2019-2020 Parent and Student Handbook

 - Sandals, open-toe shoes, “flip-flops,” etc. are acceptable; however, shoes must be worn at all times.

-- Pictures, emblems, clothing, or writing on clothing that are lewd, offensive, vulgar, violent or obscene; that depict the occult; that represent gang membership; or that advertise weapons, tobacco products, alcoholic beverages, drugs, or any other ITEM prohibited under school policy are prohibited.
+- Pictures, emblems, clothing, or writing on clothing that are lewd, offensive, vulgar, violent or obscene; that depict the occult; that represent gang membership; or that include weapons, tobacco products, alcoholic beverages, drugs, or any other item prohibited under school policy are prohibited

 EVACUATION, SAFETY AND TORNADO DRILLS